-- provide evidence through video conferencing, Internet camera, e-mail, telephone, or other reasonable electronic means. - C. Except for the privilege offered to the deployed servicemember in subsection B of this section, the court shall factor the same consideration and conduct the temporary order hearing as provided in Section 112 of Title 43 of the Oklahoma Statutes.
-Hearings conducted pursuant to this section shall be considered nonevidentiary hearings and the standard rules of evidence do not apply. - D. 1.
-If a prior judicial decree contains provisions for custodial responsibility of the child in the event of deployment, those provisions shall not be modified by the court unless: - a. a subsequent substantial change of circumstances has occurred after the prior judicial decree was ordered, or - b. a showing that enforcement of the provisions of the prior decree would result in substantial harm to the child. - 2.
+- A. Upon proper motion made pursuant to Section 8 of this act, the court shall enter temporary orders regarding custody, visitation and child support. - B. A deploying parent who is entitled to a stay in civil proceedings pursuant to the Servicemembers Civil Relief Act, 50 U.S.C.
+App., Sections 501 through 596, may elect to proceed while the deploying parent is unavailable to appear in the geographical location in which the litigation is pursued and may seek relief and provide evidence through video conferencing, Internet camera, email, telephone, or other reasonable electronic means. - C. Except for the privilege offered to the deployed servicemember in subsection B of this section, the court shall factor the same consideration and conduct the temporary order hearing as provided in Section 112 of Title 43 of the Oklahoma Statutes.
+Hearings conducted pursuant to this section shall be considered nonevidentiary hearings and the standard rules of evidence shall not apply. - D. 1.
+If a prior judicial custody or visitation order contains provisions for custodial responsibility of the child in the event of deployment, those provisions shall not be modified by the court unless:

+- a. a subsequent substantial change of circumstances has occurred after the prior judicial custody or visitation order was issued, or - b. a showing that enforcement of the provisions of the prior judicial custody or visitation order would result in substantial harm to the child. - 2.
 If the deploying parent and the nondeploying parent have previously agreed in writing to provisions for the custodial responsibility of the child in the event of deployment, there shall be a rebuttable presumption that the agreement is in the best interest of the child.
-The presumption may be overcome only if the
+The presumption may be overcome only if the court makes specific findings of fact establishing that the agreement is not in the best interest of the child. - E. When entering a temporary order for custodial responsibility prior to or during a deployment, the court shall: - 1.
+Identify the nature of the deployment that is the basis for the order; - 2.
+Specify that the order is temporary;